-\paragraph{Transfer Learning.} Transfer learning is one of the most important problems in computer vision due to difficulty in collecting large datasets across all domains.
-In this work, we discuss transfer learning in context of ImageNet.
-A lot of early datasets were shown to be too small to generalize well to other datasets \citep{Torralba2011UnbiasedLA}.
-Following this, many new large-scale datasets were released \citep{imagenet_cvpr09,Lin2014MicrosoftCC}, which are believed to transfer better.
-However, recent results have shown that these datasets do not generalize well in all cases \citep{recht2019imagenet,Kornblith2019DoBI}. \citet{Kornblith2019DoBI} showed that ImageNet features generally transfer well, but do not transfer well to fine-grained tasks.
-We show results of transfer learning on some the datasets that were used by \citet{Kornblith2019DoBI}.
+\textbf{Transfer Learning.} Transfer learning is one of the most important problems in computer vision due to difficulty in collecting large datasets across all domains.
+In this work, we discuss transfer learning in the context of ImageNet.
+A lot of early datasets were shown to be too small to generalize well to other datasets \cite{Torralba2011UnbiasedLA}.
+Following this, many new large-scale datasets were released \cite{imagenet_cvpr09,Lin2014MicrosoftCC}, which are believed to transfer better.
+However, recent results show that these datasets do not generalize well in all cases \cite{recht2019imagenet,Kornblith2019DoBI}. \cite{Kornblith2019DoBI} showed that ImageNet features generally transfer well, but not to fine-grained tasks.
+We show results of transfer learning on some of the datasets that were used by \cite{Kornblith2019DoBI}.